Religion - Religious Beliefs

 withdraw from the world for their practices or continue to be part of

-their society, but typically adopt a frugal lifestyle, characterised by
+their society, but typically adopt a frugal lifestyle, characterized by

 the renunciation of material possessions and physical pleasures, and time